tindandelion/rust-text-compression/_posts/2025-05-09-wrapping-up.md

 * On the encoding side, I [started with a simple scheme][first-encoding-scheme] that only allowed me to handle 256 substrings, and later [optimized it][encoding-optimization] to be able to encode 2816 substrings.
 That led to [big improvements in the compression ratio][encoding-optimization-results].

 * Along the way, I've learned quite a few details about Rust itself, such as: [handling multiple crates][multiple-crates], [differences between HashMap and BTreeMap][rust-maps], details about implementing the [comparison traits][comparison-traits], and tidbits about the Rust way of [dealing with error conditions][error-handling].

+# Onto the new challenges!

+To celebrate the ending of this project, I'm giving the current version a proud number of [1.0.0][tag-1.0.0] and call the job well done!

+This project doesn't end my journey in Rust.
+I barely scratched the surface, and there's more exciting discoveries waiting for me.
+I look forward to a new challenge that hopefully will let me dive deeper into subjects like:

+* multi-threaded programming and asynchronous Rust;
+* working with networks;
+* building user interface applications, both CLI and GUI.

+**That's all, folks!
+Thanks for your attention, and see you next time!**

 [first-iteration]: {{site.baseurl}}/{% post_url 2025-01-10-first-iteration %}
 [limit-ledger-size]: {{site.baseurl}}/{% post_url 2025-02-12-limit-ledger-size %}